bcronje/docs/docs/support/troubleshooting.md

 7. Check the MTU configured in the `.profile` files matches on both sides of the tunnel

-### Using ping to verify connectivity
+### Using Ping to verify connectivity

-If you're using ping traffic to verify connectivity, it's important to check that the Operating System's host-local firewall is not dropping traffic arriving on the Enclave network interface.
+If you're using ping tests to verify connectivity, it's important to check that the host-local firewall is not dropping traffic arriving on the Enclave network interface.

-1. Check that the host-local firewall on both peers is not obstructing traffic flows either to or from the Enclave network interfaces.
+1. Check that the host-local firewall on both peers is not obstructing traffic flows either to, or from the Enclave network interfaces.

     On Linux the Enclave network interface is likely to be named `tap0` (or similar) and on Windows the Enclave network interface is usually called `Enclave Virtual Network Port`, or `Universe`.

     The easiest way to verify that the host-local firewall is not interfering is to temporarily disable it, but if that's not possible for your use-case, ensure ICMP echo traffic (type 8, code 0) is permitted.

-2. On Windows, you can check that the Enclave network interface is [correctly classified](/kb/windows-firewall-classifies-enclave-interface-as-public/) by the Windows Firewall as `Private` and that the Windows Firewall on your target peer has an ACL that allow inbound ICMP traffic using PowerShell:
+2. On Windows, you can check that the Enclave network interface is [correctly classified](/kb/windows-firewall-classifies-enclave-interface-as-public/) by the Windows Firewall as `Private` and if required, create an ACL permitting inbound ICMP traffic using PowerShell:

+    ```
-    `New-NetFirewallRule -DisplayName "ICMPv4 (In)" -Profile Private -Direction Inbound -Protocol ICMPv4 -Program Any -Action Allow`
+    New-NetFirewallRule -DisplayName "ICMPv4 (In)" -Profile Private -Direction Inbound -Protocol ICMPv4 -Program Any -Action Allow`
+    ```

 3. Check that the ACLs defined by your Policies are allowing ICMP traffic to flow on both systems by examining the `ACLs` state reported by `enclave status` on each peer.
 For example, if you're pings to a target system are timing out, check that the system you're sending the pings from has an ACL `allow [X] from local -> peer` where `X` is either `[any]` or includes the word `icmp`.

     Critically you'll want to check the `local -> peer` rule on the sender permits `icmp` (or `any`) to be sent, and that the `peer -> local` rule on the receiver also permits `icmp` (or `any`) to be received.
 Note that policies in Enclave are symmetric, so if the sender is allowed to send ICMP traffic, the receiver will implicitly also be allowed to receive it.

 ## DNS resolution not working